heykabag/blog/content/en/blog/how-to-add-your-content.md

 [Home](https://heykabag.netlify.app)

-Maybe two important things to know is:
+Two important things to know are:

 - How the URL routing works
 - How to add the actual content